-15. OTHER CHARGES (INCOME), NET
+16. OTHER CHARGES (INCOME), NET

-Other charges (income), net consisted of net income of \$5.9 million in 2017, compared to net charges of \$8.5 million and net income of \$0.9 million in 2016 and 2015, respectively.
-Other charges (income), net includes \$1.7 million and \$1.1 million of acquisition costs for 2017 and 2016, respectively.
-Other charges (income), net for 2017 also includes a one-time gain of \$3.4 million relating to the sale of a facility in Switzerland in connection with the Company's initiative to consolidate certain Swiss operations into a new facility.
-Other charges in 2016 includes a one-time non-cash pension settlement charge of \$8.2 million related to a lump sum offering to former employees of the Company's U.S. pension plan.
-Other charges (income), net also includes net (gains) losses from foreign currency transactions and hedging activities, interest income, and other items.
+Other charges (income), net consisted of net income of \$21.8 million, \$9.9 million and \$1.3 million in 2018, 2017 and 2016, respectively.
+Other charges (income), net includes non-service pension costs (benefits), net (gains) losses from foreign currency transactions and hedging activities, interest income, and other items.
+Non-service pension benefits were \$6.2 million, \$4.0 million and \$9.8 million in 2018, 2017 and 2016, respectively.
+Other charges (income), net in 2018 also includes a one-time gain of \$18.7 million associated with the settlement of the Biotix acquisition contingent consideration, as well as a one-time legal charge of \$3.0 million.
+Other charges (income), net includes \$1.7 million and \$1.1 million of acquisition costs during 2017 and 2016, respectively.
+Other charges (income), net for 2017 also includes a one-time gain of \$3.4 million relating to the sale of a facility in Switzerland in connection with our initiative to consolidate certain Swiss operations into a new facility, while 2016 includes a one-time non-cash pension settlement charge of \$8.2 million related to a lump sum offering to former employees of our U.S. pension plan.

-16. COMMITMENTS AND CONTINGENCIES
+17. COMMITMENTS AND CONTINGENCIES